Nitto Denko (OTCMKTS:NDEKY) Updates FY 2022 Earnings Guidance

-Separately, Zacks Investment Research cut Nitto Denko from a strong-buy rating to a hold rating in a report on Wednesday, January 26th.
+Separately, Zacks Investment Research cut shares of Nitto Denko from a strong-buy rating to a hold rating in a research note on Wednesday, January 26th.

 Nitto Denko Corp. engages in the manufacture and sale of adhesives, optical films, semiconductors, electronic devices, and consumer products.
 It operates through the following segments: Industrial Tape, Optronics, Life Science, and Others.
 The Industrial Tape segment manufactures and sells sealing, protective, and packaging products as well as automobile materials.